kvnmlr/ml-commits/README.md

 Predicting the main programming language of actual repositories on GitHub purely based on the contents of the commit messages using supervised text learning.

+## Limitations:
+Predictions are currently made on the commit level and not on the repository level.
+I will implement this in the future and also try out some other classification algorithms.

 ## Install:
 1. Install Python3
 2. Clone repository